DEFRA/waste-carriers-engine/README.md

 ## Databases

-If you are running the waste carriers Vagrant VM you have nothing to do!
+If you are running the waste carriers Vagrant VM, you have nothing to do!
 All databases are already created and the appropriate ports opened for access from the host to the VM.

-If you intend to run it standalone you'll need to create both develop and test databases.
-Registration data and user data for the Waste Carriers service is held in 2 MongoDb databases.
+If you intend to run it standalone, you'll need to create databases for the develop and test environments.
+There are 2 separate MongoDb databases for registration data and user data, so you'll need to create 4 databases in total.
 Multiple applications for the service use these databases, including this one.

 ### Seed data